mozilla-services/heka-node/docs/source/api/client.rst

     timer(fn, name, opts={})

+Options:

     `fn` is the function to be called
     `name` is the name of the event you are measuring.
     `opts` may contain a `rate` attribute which specifies a sampling rate for timer messages.

-    The return value of `timer` is your decorated function
+    The return value of `timer` is your decorated function.

 Encoders
 --------

 The heka wire format for 0.2 currently uses ProtocolBuffers to encode the header and you may use ProtocolBuffer or JSON to encode the